DurationFull-time 1 year, Part-time 2 years

 The face-to-face contact at RMIT develops strong clinical skills in child health and enables regular support and discussion to enhance learning.

-RMIT University is at the forefront of nursing education and research.
+RMIT is at the forefront of nursing education and research.
 We are one of the oldest providers of nursing education in Australia with a history of industry partnership and strong graduate employability for over 40 years.

-Courses are mostly offered in full-day attendance mode.
+Units are mostly offered in full-day attendance mode.

 You will experience a range of learning approaches including learner-centred curriculum, learning activities and projects.